- What is The N.U.in Program?

 - Are N.U.in students at a social disadvantage when they arrive on campus in January?

 The N.U.in Program is a unique first-year program that offers the opportunity for a select group of applicants to begin their Northeastern experience abroad during the fall semester and then to matriculate to the Boston campus in January.
 Students study abroad with other Northeastern first-year students and earn a full semester of academic credit, and at the same time, they’re diving into experiential education through this unique global opportunity.
 N.U.in students spend their first semester studying at one of our international locations and then transition back to Boston to continue their studies on the Northeastern campus in the spring.

-Northeastern receives close to 50,000 applications for approximately 2,800 seats in the entering class.
+Northeastern receives over 50,000 applications for approximately 2,800 seats in the entering class.
 The N.U.in Program offers well-qualified applicants to whom we were not able to offer admission in the fall, the opportunity to join our community and begin their time at Northeastern with experiential education.
 All applications are evaluated holistically and individually to assess a diversity of factors.
 Students admitted to The N.U.in Program demonstrated qualities within their applications that makes them a good fit for both the program, as well as Northeastern as a whole.

 When applying to Northeastern, applicants can expect to hear one of four decisions: